 Coronavirus - Ireland Tours - Book with Peace of Mind find out more

-Dun na Sead Castle is a beautifully restored 13th century castle, set atop a hill overlooking the harbor.
+Dun na Sead Castle is a beautifully restored 13th century castle, set atop a hill overlooking Baltimore harbor in West Cork.
 The castle fell into ruin and was uninhabited for over three hundred years.
 The McCarthy family purchased the castle in 1997.
 They put great love and care into restoring it to its former splendor, then opened the castle to the public in 2005.

 How to get there